utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 ## Commenting on APIs

 You can discuss your APIs with collaborators in Postman, keeping the conversation in context and available to other stakeholders.
 Anyone with access to the API can comment.
-You can comment on an API, or you can leave an inline comment on an API definition.
+You can comment on an API, or you can leave inline comments on an API definition.

 To comment on an API: